Bertus de Harder

 Johannes Lambertus (Bertus) de Harder (14 January 1920 – 7 December 1982) was a Dutch footballer who played as a striker.
-He scored 3 goals in 11 games for the Netherlands national team.
+He scored 3 goals in 12 games for the Netherlands national team.
 He represented the Netherlands at the 1938 FIFA World Cup.

+Regarded by some as one of the Netherlands' best ever football player, De Harder's career started at hometown clubs Transvaal, Triomph and VUC for whom he played during World War II.
+Rumours say he was bribed for a bag of potatoes or flour and VUC subsequently lost the title deciding match for the 1944 league title away against De Volewijckers.
+VUC suspended De Harder as a result for two and a half years.

-He played for FC Girondins de Bordeaux in France where he later became a manager with AS Angoulême and FC Mulhouse.
+Nicknamed Goddelijke Kale (divine bald) or the Schilderswijk's Brazilian, he was one of the first Dutch players that went professional in France and played for FC Girondins de Bordeaux in France where he later became a manager with AS Angoulême and FC Mulhouse.